Margaret Qualley: Early life and education

 As a teenager growing up in Asheville, Margaret and her sister were both debutantes; they made their debuts at the Bal des débutantes in Paris.
-Qualley left home at 14 to board at the North Carolina School of the Arts, where she studied dance.
+Qualley left home at 14 to board at the University of North Carolina School of the Arts, where she studied dance.
 She trained as a ballet dancer, earning an apprenticeship at the American Ballet Theatre and studying at New York's Professional Children's School.

-At the age of 16, after receiving an offer to become an apprentice with the North Carolina Dance Theater company, Qualley decided to quit dance.
-In order to stay in New York, she began working as a model.
-She says of that time, "I wrote to my mom saying 'Look, I don't think I want to be a dancer any more so I'm going to quit ballet and stay here.
-I will have this and this income next week.'
-I laid it out in a way that she couldn't say no because I was so organised."
-The modelling agency she signed with forced her to shorten her full name, and similar to her mother, Qualley went by her middle name.
-She regretted the decision but has no plans to change it.
-Qualley later changed her focus to acting and attended London's Royal Academy of Dramatic Art summer program.
+At 16, after being offered an apprenticeship with the North Carolina Dance Theater, Qualley decided to quit dance.
+To stay in New York, she began working as a model.
+The modeling agency she signed with forced her to shorten her full name, and like her mother, she went by her middle name.
+Qualley later changed her focus to acting and attended the Royal Academy of Dramatic Art summer program in London.
 She attended New York University but left after a semester for acting roles.

 Career

 2011–2018: Modeling work and early roles

 In 2011, at age 16, Qualley made her modeling debut during New York Fashion Week, walking for Alberta Ferretti.
 She modeled during Paris Fashion Week Spring/Summer 2012 for Valentino and Chanel.
 She walked for Chanel again during their Fall/Winter 2012 show.
-She has appeared on the covers and editorials of Evening Standard, Jolie, Teen Vogue, Paper, Elle, W, Hunger, Harper's Bazaar, Porter, Document Journal, AnOther, Interview, Vogue (and international editions Vogue Australia, Vogue China, Vogue Russia, Vogue Ukraine and youth edition Teen Vogue), Vanity Fair, Nylon, V, The Cut, and C. She appeared in advertising campaigns for Kenzo, Ralph Lauren, Kate Spade, and Celine.
+She has appeared on the covers and editorials of Evening Standard, Jolie, Teen Vogue, Paper, Elle, W, Hunger, Harper's Bazaar, Porter, Document Journal, AnOther, Interview, Vogue (and international editions Vogue Australia, Vogue China, Vogue Russia, Vogue Ukraine and youth edition Teen Vogue), Vanity Fair, Nylon, V, The Cut and C. She appeared in advertising campaigns for Kenzo, Ralph Lauren, Kate Spade, and Celine.
 Qualley was in numerous campaigns for Chanel, for which she is a house ambassador.